dfrunza/vim/README.md

-# BlueSmoke colorscheme
+# BlueSmoke
-A Vim colorscheme inspired by VisualStudio
+A Vim colorscheme inspired by VisualStudio.

+# muratori
+A Vim colorscheme that closely matches Casey Muratori's from the coding sessions on Handmade Hero.